weaveworks/weave/weavedns/README.md

 ### Supplying the DNS server

-If you want to use `docker run` to start a container, rather than `weave run`, you can supply the weaveDNS IP as the `--dns` option to make it use weaveDNS:
+If you want to start containers with `docker run` rather than `weave run`, you can supply the weaveDNS IP as the `--dns` option to make it use weaveDNS:

 ```bash
 $ dns_ip=$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' weavedns)